-For this first interim analysis on the global study population, a database freeze will be performed, and the treatment codes will be made available to the UCB personnel (study participants enrolled during the extended China enrolment period will not be unblinded during this global Week 24 interim analysis).
+For this first interim analysis, a database freeze will be performed, and the treatment codes will be made available to the UCB personnel.
 An interim CSR report will be written to include efficacy, safety, PK, and ADAb analyses.
 NAb analyses are not planned for inclusion in the interim CSR report.
 The investigators and study participants will remain blinded to the assigned bimekizumab dosing regimen until the last study participant completes the study.
 A blinding maintenance plan will be written to evaluate the potential bias of the Maintenance Period and describe the process of interim results generation and dissemination.
 The plan will be finalized prior to the freeze of the database at the Week 24 interim analysis.

-The Week 52 interim analysis will be conducted on the global study population similarly as the first interim analysis (excluding the study participants enrolled during the extended China enrolment period): the database will include all available data collected up to the day the last study participant completed the Week 52 Visit (even if this study participant has withdrawn from IMP).
+The Week 52 interim analysis will be conducted similarly as the first interim analysis: the database will include all available data collected up to the day the last study participant completed the Week 52 Visit (even if this study participant has withdrawn from IMP).
 Study participants who discontinued the study prior to Week 52 will be included in this second interim analysis.
 The efficacy analyses will present data until Week 52, and the safety analyses will include all available data collected up to the day the last study participant completed the Week 52 Visit.